meilisearch/documentation/learn/getting_started/getting_ready_for_production.md

 You can read more about [dumps](/learn/advanced/dumps.md) and [snapshots](/learn/advanced/snapshots.md) in their dedicated guides.

+## Multitenancy and tenant tokens

+Multi-tenant indexes store data belonging to different users in one index.
+In such situations, users should only be able to search through their own documents.
+Meilisearch allows you to do this with tenant tokens.

+Tenant tokens are small, short-lived packages of encrypted data that prove a user has access to a certain index.
+They contain security credentials and instructions on which documents the user is allowed to see within that index.
+You can generate tenant tokens using one of our [SDKs](/learn/security/tenant_tokens.md#generating-tenant-tokens-with-an-sdk) or [from scratch](/learn/security/tenant_tokens.md#generating-tenant-tokens-with-an-sdk).

+You can read more about tenant tokens and how to generate them in our [dedicated guide](/learn/security/tenant_tokens.md).

 ## What's next

-Hopefully these chapters have given you a basic introduction to Meilisearch and some of the things it can do.
-Once you get a hang of the basics, the possibilities are endless.
+Hopefully, these chapters have given you a basic introduction to Meilisearch and some of the things it can do.
+Once you get the hang of the basics, the possibilities are endless.
 To continue exploring Meilisearch, check out:

 - [Advanced topics](/learn/advanced/asynchronous_operations.md)
 - [API references](/reference/api/overview.md)